eucliss/ChainlinkHackathon-F22/README.md

 We use chainlink here to bill the customer who deployed the game and connected it to SDK, so we automatically determine how much they owe us for the usage, and use the Chainlink DON to keep our billing decentralized and trustless.

 ![CurrentSDK](/img/Current-CurrentSDK.drawio.png "CurrentSDK")

+## How to run this code

+There are 3 things that need to be run to use this code locally and in discord.

+1. ANVIL (for local blockchain)
+2. MongoDB (for SDK)
+3. Discord bot (for the bot)

+but first, initializing the repo.

+### Initialization

 ## Purpose